LeslieDancey/FME_Desktop_Advanced/transformation_optimization.md

 Obviously in the above example the Clipper is the fastest (and be sure to note how the Clippers First mode has reduced memory use by nearly 90%).

 But each transformer has different functionality, and if you wanted to output park features with a list of roads or a count of the roads passing through the park, then the LineOnAreaOverlayer would be the transformer of choice, because it has a specific list parameter.

+Basically, each transformer works in a different way, has subtle variances in functionality, and will have different performance for any given task.
+Therefore a translation will benefit in performance if the author is careful in their choice of transformers, and maybe carries out some testing first.

+**Attributes and Transformation**

+As mentioned (in Reader Performance) reducing data helps performance because it saves FME from either holding it in memory or caching it to a disk.

+However, this isn’t just helped by reducing the number of features; it is also helped by reducing the size of each individual feature.

+One aspect of this is attributes.
+Carrying attributes through a translation impacts performance, so if the attributes are not required in the output, it’s best to remove them as early as possible in the translation.

+For example, the incoming schema looks like this:

+But the outgoing schema looks like this: